 1. ADHD is not a sleep disorder.

 Research tells us that kids with ADHD can have trouble settling down at night.
 We know they get less sleep than other kids by 45 minutes on average.
 We also know that a small percentage of kids with ADHD have significant trouble falling asleep and suffer from insomnia.

-When a child has ADHD, it can affect her sleep.
-And lack of sleep can affect her attention.
+When children have ADHD, it can affect their sleep.
+And lack of sleep can affect their attention.
 This means your child could have trouble paying attention in school.
-She could also be cranky and have behavioral issues.
+Your child could also be cranky and have behavioral issues.
 However, most experts, including myself, agree that ADHD is not a sleep-related disorder.

 2. Be skeptical of single studies and theories on ADHD and sleep.